WorldBank-Transport/ram-backend/docs/Architecture.md

 This means that the system is *not* (yet) highly secure

+### postAuthenticate

+Most of the magic happens here, once a client has been authenticated it will be added to the pool of connected clients, if the client disconnects it will be removed from the pool and the pool will be informed thus.

 ### uploader

 This function is most in flux currently.
 Originally the idea was to upload a zipfile with a shapefile, translation file and a profile file, check if it was a zipfile (by checking the extension) and pass it on to a bash script that would generate the required OSRM file.
 This turned into a zipfile with either the original 3 filetypes, or an OSM file and with profile file or just a profile file.
 Depending on the content of the zipfile different bash scripts should be called.